-- If schools are in session, observe the following procedures: - Isolate the affected area - Evacuate all classes to the most distant part or a secure area of the campus. - Principal, Campus Incident Commander, will call 911 and Superintendent's office - Take roll of students and report findings to Principal, Campus Incident Commander - Keep telephone lines clear - Refer parents to Principal, if available.
-Otherwise, refer parents to Superintendent's office or police department - Be prepared for the utilities being turned off

-• If part of a hostage group:

-- Do exactly as the suspect demands.
+- If schools are in session, observe the following procedures: - o Isolate the affected area - Evacuate all classes to the most distant part or a secure area of the campus. - Principal, Campus Incident Commander, will call 911 and Superintendent's office - o Take roll of students and report findings to Principal, Campus Incident Commander - o Keep telephone lines clear - o Refer parents and guardians to the Principal, if available.
+Otherwise, refer parents to Superintendent's office or police department - o Be prepared for the utilities being turned off - If part of a hostage group: - Do exactly as the suspect demands.
 Do not resist! - Avoid antagonizing the suspect. - The teacher must establish him/herself as understanding and humane.
-Any hostage may develop "Stockholm Syndrome" (building sympathetic relationships with the suspect) - \circ $\;$ Move students to one side or the end of the room. - Keep students very quiet and low to the floor - Ignore all conversations between negotiators and suspect - Be prepared for the utilities being turned off
+Any hostage may develop "Stockholm Syndrome" (building sympathetic relationships with the suspect) - o Move students to one side or the end of the room. - Keep students very quiet and low to the floor - Ignore all conversations between negotiators and suspect - o Be prepared for the utilities being turned off